JakubGawlik/PLN-converter/README.md

-# PLN-converter-project

-This is window based currency converter.
+# This is window based currency converter.